podanypepa/llmchat/README.md

 **Providers NOT supporting native image generation:**
 *   **Anthropic**: Does not support native image generation.
 Its models are multimodal for image *analysis*, not creation.
 *   **Perplexity AI**: Does not offer direct image generation through its API.
 It integrates other models for image generation on its platform, but not via its public API.

 ---

-## 📚 Examples

-Each provider now includes an example application (`examples/pdf_sender`) that demonstrates how to analyze the content of a PDF file using its respective LLM model.
-This allows you to easily integrate PDF summarization or analysis into your Go applications.

----